Ritik-Agrawal-Official/IPL-Data-Analysis/README.md

-# RitikAgrawalWebResume
+# IPL-Data-Analysis
-This repository contains the Personal Website of Ritik Agrawal.
+This repository contains the Project of IPL Data Analysis in Python.